pwang00/pietcc/README.md

 # PietCC

 PietCC is a Rust interpreter (and eventually compiler, WIP) for the Piet esoteric language.
-The interpreter supports four levels of logging.
+The interpreter supports automatic codel size inference and various levels of logging based on verbosity.

 ## Organization